USA West Coast Adventure

 Day 1: Los Angeles.
 La-La Land.
 Glamour, glitz and the American dream.
 Get amongst it with a city tour.
 Check out the celebrity cribs in Beverley Hills, find your fave star on the Walk of Fame, cruise Sunset Boulevard, try the Cali coast lifestyle in Santa Monica and watch the bodybuilders and rollerbladers on Venice Beach.
 After dark, go large – you’ve got one night in LA so make it count.

 Day 2: Los Angeles to San Diego.
-Hop on the Surfliner Train - epic views guaranteed!
-San Diego is all surf dudes, golden beaches and good vibes.
+Head to San Diego for surf dudes, golden beaches and good vibes.
 Settle in with a downtown tour of the Gaslamp Quarter, Balboa Park, Coronado and the Old Town.
 Explore some of the local micro-breweries after sundown.

 Day 3: San Diego to Phoenix.
 Say goodbye to the Golden Coast (for now) and head inland to the desert oasis of Phoenix, Arizona.
 There’s an all-American barbecue dinner waiting for us when we get there.
 Then head to the lively bars of Tempe district.

 Day 4: Phoenix to the Grand Canyon (via Sedona).
 If only every day started with a champagne breakfast in a hot air balloon (optional).
 Then continue into the desert.
 Destination: The Grand Canyon!
 Settle into your glampsite for the night, under a canopy of stars.

 Day 5: The Grand Canyon.
 No matter how many pics you’ve seen, you can’t appreciate the majesty of the Grand Canyon until it’s in front of you.
 Hike along the Canyon’s south rim, take a helicopter ride over the site (optional) and get ready for a sunset that’ll make your spine tingle.